ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 3. The Machine is Turned On and the Package is Automatically Read.

-1. OOBE “Out of Box Experience” is bypassed.
+4. OOBE “Out of Box Experience” is bypassed.

-2. Local Admin User Account is setup for testing & troubleshooting.
+5. Local Admin User Account is setup for testing & troubleshooting.

-3. The Device is joined to the domain
+6. The Device is joined to the domain

-4. Windows 10 Pro is upgraded to Windows 10 Enterprise
+7. Windows 10 Pro is upgraded to Windows 10 Enterprise

-5. SCCM Client is installed onto the device and sync’d to SCCM Server
+8. SCCM Client is installed onto the device and sync’d to SCCM Server

-6. Google Chrome is Installed.
+9. Google Chrome is Installed.

-7. Pre-Configured Windows 10 Start Menu files are Copied to the Default User Folder.
+10. Pre-Configured Windows 10 Start Menu files are Copied to the Default User Folder.

-8. The Service Account Auto-Login Registry keys are imported.
+11. The Service Account Auto-Login and Reboot Registry keys are imported.

-9. The Scheduled Task to add the machine to the collection is added.
+12. The Scheduled Task to add the machine to the collection is created.

-10. After SCCM Client is installed, the device automatically added to a collection via scheduled task.
+### ICD Provisioning Ends ###

+### POST-PROVISIONING SETUP ###

+13. The Machine Auto-Logs into the Domain Joined Service Account.

+14. The System waits for 1:30 mins for SCCM to Configure.

+15. The System then reboots and Auto-Logins back into Domain Service Account.

+16. The Scheduled Task Runs and Google Chrome is automatically opened to the Web Server.

-11. Once the machine is added to the collection, a task sequence starts to finish the machine setup, install software and complete the configuration.
+17. The Machine is then added to the Provisioning SCCM Collection.

+14. Lastly, a task sequence starts to finish the machine setup, install software and complete the configuration.

 ### Part A: File Compression ###